toolleeo/cli-apps/README.md

 ## <a name="git"></a>Git and accessories

+Tools to support and extend the functionalities of the `git` version tracker.

 * [BFG Repo-Cleaner](https://github.com/rtyley/bfg-repo-cleaner) - Removes large or troublesome blobs like git-filter-branch does, but faster.
 * [czg](https://github.com/Zhengqbbb/cz-git) - Interactively generate standardized commit messages.
 * [Export Pull Requests](https://github.com/sshaw/export-pull-requests/) - Export pull requests and/or issues to a CSV file.
 Supports GitHub, GitLab, and Bitbucket.